Black Mamba’s Los Angeles, California Helicopter Crash – Free Downloads

 - Lost income/earnings/salary/wages before decedents’ deaths,

-- Reasonable health care service costs decedents would have provided any survivors.
+- Reasonable health care service costs decedents would have provided for any survivors.

 Did Zobayan Breach His Heightened Duty of Care?

-The NTSB post-crash incident report contains sections dealing with 'calculated apparent angles.'
-Aviation experts at the NTSB believe the evidence shows Kobe Bryant's helicopter pilot, Ara Zobayan's decision to fly in bad weather, including a heavy fog bank, tend to show "Mr. Pilot Man" [Bryant's affectionate nickname for his favorite pilot] 'misperceived both pitch and roll angles.'
+The NTSB post-crash incident report contains sections dealing with ‘calculated apparent angles.’
+Aviation experts at the NTSB believe the evidence shows Kobe Bryant’s helicopter pilot, Ara Zobayan’s decision to fly in bad weather, including a heavy fog bank, tends to show “Mr. Pilot Man” [Bryant’s affectionate nickname for his favorite pilot] ‘misperceived’ both pitch snd roll angles.’

 “When a pilot misperceives altitude and acceleration, it is known as the ‘somatogravic illusion‘ and can cause spatial disorientation,” the report said.
 In other words, acceleration could cause a pilot to sense his vehicle was climbing when it was not.

-As previously reported, Kobe Bryant’s pilot Ara Zobayan wanted to climb higher while hovering about 100 feet above the ground.
-In mitigation, the same group had flown without incident to the same destination a day earlier — and Zobayan flew Bryant on the route at least 10 times last year.
+Kobe Bryant’s pilot Ara Zobayan wanted to climb higher while hovering about 100 feet above the ground.
+In mitigation, the same group had flown without incident to the same destination a day earlier — and Zobayan flew Bryant on the route at least ten times last year.

 What Does The NTSB Crash Site Report Say?

-Interviews conducted by crash investigators and Zobayan's colleagues described the chief pilot for Island Express as:
+Interviews conducted about Zobayan by investigators, including from Zobayan’s colleagues, described the chief pilot for Island Express as: